 In the spring of 1863, Lee detached Longstreet from the Army of Northern Virginia and sent him, along with two divisions, to protect threatened ports in the Carolinas, causing Longstreet to miss the Battle of Chancellorsville (April 30 – May 6, 1863).

 Longstreet returned to the Army of Northern Virginia in time to participate in Lee’s second invasion of the North in June.
-As second in command at the Battle of Gettysburg, Longstreet opposed Robert E. Lee’s decision to attack General George Meade’s well-positioned Army of the Potomac.
-Instead he favored maneuvering around the Federals, forcing them to fight on ground more favorable to the Rebels.
-Some of Longstreet’s contemporaries, along with later historians and adherents of the Confederate “Lost Cause” doctrine, maintain that Longstreet’s misgivings about Lee’s battle plan affected his performance at Gettysburg.
+As second in command at the Battle of Gettysburg, Longstreet opposed Robert E. Lee’s decision to attack General George Meade’s well-positioned Army of the Potomac on the third day.
+Instead Longstreet favored maneuvering around the Federals, forcing them to fight on ground more favorable to the Rebels.
+Some of Longstreet’s contemporaries, along with later historians, maintain that Longstreet’s misgivings about Lee’s battle plan affected his performance at Gettysburg.
 They contend that Longstreet was dilatory in initiating the assault Lee planned for the second day of battle, setting the stage for the disastrous Confederate defeat on the third day.
 Arguments about Longstreet’s performance at Gettysburg have continued to rage for nearly 150 years.

 On September 5, 1863, Longstreet led a large detachment from the Army of Northern Virginia west to reinforce Braxton Bragg’s Army of Tennessee near Chattanooga.
 Longstreet arrived just in time to contribute to one of the greatest confederate victories of the Civil War at the Battle of Chickamauga (September 19–20, 1863).
 Nevertheless, Bragg’s failure to support Longstreet’s rout of the Union army created a rift between the two generals.
 Confederate President Jefferson Davis resolved the conflict by sending Longstreet’s detachment north in the autumn of 1863 to defeat Union General Ambrose Burnside’s army and capture the city of Knoxville, Tennessee.
 Longstreet was able to do neither.
 After a failed siege of Knoxville, Longstreet moved his troops east and established winter quarters in western Virginia.